ansonpoh/IS216_Project/README.md

 Current volunteer recruitment systems, like WhatsApp polls and manual coordination, are inefficient.
 They lead to long waiting times (weeks to months), poor visualization of opportunities, and a frustrating experience that discourages potential volunteers.
 This creates a significant barrier between passionate individuals and NGOs in need of support.

 Our web application aims to simplify and accelerate the volunteer–NGO matching process by providing a centralized, easy-to-use platform.
-It addresses the inefficiencies of current systems—long waiting times, scattered opportunities, and poor visibility—by offering features like AI-powered opportunity recommendations, interactive maps, and real-time event management.
+It addresses the inefficiencies of current systems (long waiting times, scattered opportunities, and poor visibility) by offering features like AI-powered opportunity recommendations, interactive maps, and real-time event management.
 Volunteers can quickly discover, track, and engage with opportunities that match their interests, while NGOs can efficiently manage sign-ups and communicate with participants.

 ---